Child Nutrition Department

 The Lemoore Elementary School District takes part in the National School Lunch and School Breakfast Programs.
 Meals are served every school day .
-The Child Nutrition Department offers a meal payment option as well as a free and reduced price meal program to all students enrolled in the Lemoore Union Elementary School District in grades K-8.
-We are happy to announce that due to COVID 19, you will NOT be charged for a lunch and a breakfast meal that your student receives.
+We are happy to announce that the state of California has approved Universal Free Meals for ALL students enrolled in the Lemoore Union Elementary School District in grades K-8.
+This allows the Child Nutrition department to serve meals at no charge to ALL students.
 Students may buy additional milk for $ 0.35 .

 If your student attends school at the Naval Air Station or Stratford Elementary please contact your school district: Central Union.
 If your student attends Lemoore High School please contact the high school.